 Vietnam in August - Weather, Events and Festivals, Best Places To Visit

-August is the wettest month of the year, nevertheless, it is one of the peak times to visit Vietnam.
-Natives enjoy the outdoors maximum before mid-August hence making the other half of the month a golden time to hit the beaches of Central Vietnam.
-Although North Vietnam and South Vietnam are affected by monsoon and typhoons in August yet there are many alluring destinations which promise pleasant weather.
-Although August weather in Vietnam isn’t consistent yet it promises a blend of warm sunshine and plentiful monsoon.
-This is the time when this South-Eastern Peninsula is moderately affected by Southwest Monsoon leading to daily downpours in South Vietnam while Typhoons affect North Vietnam.
-But Central Vietnam remains best for beach vacations.
-Different parts of the country experience a range of temperatures between 27 and 32 degrees Celsius.
+August is a good month to visit Vietnam.
+Natives enjoy the outdoors maximum before mid-August, hence making the other half of the month a golden time to hit the beaches of Central Vietnam.
+Although North Vietnam and South Vietnam are affected by monsoons and typhoons in August, there are many alluring destinations that promise pleasant weather.

 Northern Mountain Region - Sapa, Ha Giang, Bac Ha, Mu Cang Chai, Haiphong

-August is monsoon month in the north mountain region hence trekking is unadvisable.
-However, August is a peak month to visit SaPa and areas around Mu Cang Chai.
-This is the month when golden rice crops sway under light showers of rain.
-Sun appears equally hence the weather is not bad.
+August is a monsoon month in the north mountain region; hence, trekking is inadvisable.
+However, August is a peak month for visiting SaPa and areas around Mu Cang Chai.
+The temperature in Northern Vietnam in August ranges from 15°C to 25°C. This is the month when golden rice crops sway under light showers of rain.
+The sun appears equally, and the weather is not bad.
+Trekking and hiking are preferred activities in Sapa and Ha Giang during this time.

 North Vietnam - Hanoi, Halong Bay, Cuc Phuong, Mai Chau & Ninh Binh

-By August, North Vietnam is in the summer monsoon phase with an average temperature of 29°C. Hanoi and Halong Bay are prone to heavy showers while other areas are very humid.
+By August, North Vietnam is in the summer monsoon phase with an average temperature of 29°C - 32°C. Hanoi and Halong Bay are prone to heavy showers, while other areas are very humid.
+Halong Bay cruises may be interrupted due to storms.

 Central Vietnam - Hoi An, Danang, Hue, Dalat, Quy Nhon & Nha Trang

-First three weeks of August offer a good amount of sunshine in the coastal lowlands of Central Vietnam.
-Some areas get light rains by the end of the month, so technically this is the last dry summertime.
-Hoi An, Danang and Nha Trang experience an average temperature of 30°C.
+The first three weeks of August offer a good amount of sunshine in the coastal lowlands of Central Vietnam.
+Some areas get light rains by the end of the month, so technically, this is the last dry summertime.
+Hoi An, Danang, and Nha Trang experience an average temperature of 30°C.

 South Vietnam - Ho Chi Minh City, The Mekong Delta, Phu Quoc and Con Dao, Phan Thiet & Mui Ne, Ho Tram & Long Hai

-During August, rains affect South Vietnam with an average temperature of 29°C. Ho Chi Minh City and Mekong Delta are affected by daily afternoon showers but you can expect plenty of daylight hours for outdoor activities.
+During August, rains affect South Vietnam with an average temperature of 25°C and 31°C. Ho Chi Minh City and Mekong Delta are affected by daily afternoon showers, but you can expect plenty of daylight hours for outdoor activities.
 August is also the month of Green Turtle's first hatchlings on Con Dao island.

 Places to Visit in Vietnam in August

-Vietnam offers bonnie coastlines, historical architectural sites, exotic adventure activities, air-conditioned modern museums, flowering fields, mouth-watering foods and lively markets.
-Where one major place is known for its art, another is an attraction point for its nightlife, all-in-all Vietnam wisely preserves its culture.
-August is good-to-go time for Central Vietnam while later August is suitable for South Vietnam.
-Below is the list of the cities, places from North Vietnam to South Vietnam to visit in August.
+August is good-to-go time for Central Vietnam, while later August is suitable for South Vietnam.
+Below is the list of the cities and places from North Vietnam to South Vietnam to visit in August.

 Source